 Wood is the traditional choice and is still a popular material for front doors.
 Nothing can quite beat a perfectly finished wood door in terms of aesthetics, and oak, mahogany, cherry, walnut, and maple are some of the most common types that are used.
 Wood needs to be carefully maintained to ensure it is fully protected from the weather, as if it isn’t, moisture and heat from the sun’s rays can cause it to warp, crack and rot, severely cutting its usable lifespan and leaving your home vulnerable to burglars.
 Wood front doors can be bought either pre-finished, where stains are applied at the factory, or unfinished, which will require you to apply the finish to your property.
 Solid wood front doors can be expensive when compared to other options, but lower cost wood doors that combine wood-veneer skins with an engineered-wood core are available if you like the appearance of wood but don’t quite have the budget for a solid wood door.

-Fiberglass front doors have grown in popularity in recent years, largely because they are virtually maintenance free and they are able to tolerate harsh or humid climates.
-Fiberglass is a material that also resists scratching and dents much better than wood, insulates your home well and is generally an affordable choice (especially when you consider there’s no long term maintenance to take care of).
+Fiberglass front doors have grown in popularity in recent years, largely because they are virtually maintenance-free and they are able to tolerate harsh or humid climates.
+Fiberglass is a material that also resists scratching and dents much better than wood, insulates your home well and is generally an affordable choice (especially when you consider there’s no long-term maintenance to take care of).
 Fiberglass doors can be manufactured with a range of different finishes, including various types of wood grain, and can enhance the appearance of your home.

 Nothing can match steel front doors when it comes to security and protecting your family and possessions, as the material is considerably stronger than both wood and fiberglass, and therefore better able to prevent a forced entry.
 Another advantage of steel doors is that they won’t crack or rot and they also have high insulation values, ensuring your home remains energy efficient.
 They generally cost more than fiberglass doors, but slightly less than wood doors.
-Steel front doors typically come with a polyester finish that is applied during the manufacturing process, which provides better endurance against daily use and wear and tear.
+Steel front doors typically come with a polyester finish that is applied during the manufacturing process, which provides better endurance against daily use and wears and tear.
 Higher end steel doors come with a vinyl cladding that offers better protection against a range of weather conditions, which can be useful when living in Toronto.

 Another factor that needs to be carefully considered is the type of front door you would like to have installed and the style you are trying to achieve.
 The best choice will blend in well with other architectural elements of your property and help to enhance its overall visual appeal.
 Some of the most popular options include: